ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * (1) Code Reviewer (Peter Conrad | $200)
 * (1) Documentation Specialist (Open | $50)

 The BitShares Core Team use various collaboration tools to organize their work, convey ideas and aid development efforts.
 All tools provide read/reviewer access for the community to observe progress and provide feedback.
 Write/contributor access may be limited to a specific Core Team role(s).
+Team Members are encouraged to office within a co-working space to expose the BitShares platform therein and form collaberoration opportunities.
+The Core Team will meet prior to each of the scheduled DevCon events for team building and in person collaberation.
+The Core Team will then participate in conference events in constructive ways.

 Collaboration Tools (Vendor | Monthly Expense USD):
 ===================================================